 15th June

-As per CBDT Circular No. 1/2012, dated 9-4-2012, it is mandatory for all the deductors to issue TDS certificate in Form No. 16A by generating the certificate through TIN central system by downloading the certificate from the TIN website with a unique TDS certificate number.
-These provisions are applicable in respect of all sums deducted on or after 1-4-2012.
+It is mandatory for all the deductors to issue TDS certificate in Form No. 16A by generating the certificate through TIN central system and downloading the same from the TIN website with a unique TDS certificate number.
 The certificate so issued can be authenticated either by using the digital signature or manual signature.

-If the payment made to the contractor is not more than Rs.30,000, no TDS is required to be deducted on the payment to the contractor.
-However, if the total of all such payments made or to be made during a financial year exceeds Rs.1,00,000; TDS shall be deducted under Section 194C.
+If the payment made to the contractor is within Rs.30,000, no TDS is required to be deducted on the payment to the contractor.
+Also, if the total of all such payments made or to be made during a financial year is within Rs.1,00,000; no TDS shall be deducted under Section 194C.

 What is the rate of TDS under Section 194C- TDS on contractors?